SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 Here is a list of important design assumptions and things to know about :

 - trap/flush/pc request from the pipeline, once asserted one cycle can not be undone.
 This also mean that while a given instruction is stuck somewhere, if that instruction did raised on of those request, nothing should change the execution path.
 For instance, a sudden cache line refill completion should not lift the request from the LSU asking a redo (due to cache refill hazard).
-- In the execute pipeline, stage.up(RS1/RS2) is the value to be used, while stage.down(RS1/RS2) should not be used, as it implement the bypassing for the next stage
+- In the execute pipeline, stage.up(RS1/RS2) is the value to be used, (not stage.down(RS1/RS2) as it implement the bypassing for the next stage)
 - Fetch.ctrl(0) isn't persistent (meaning the PC requested can change at any time)